Idiopathic Intracranial Hypertension (Pseudotumor Cerebri)

 GLP-1 medications (such as semaglutide, sold as Ozempic or Wegovy) are showing significant promise for IIH.
 Unlike traditional treatments that target only CSF production, GLP-1 agonists may work through two pathways:

-- Weight loss — the most effective long-term treatment for IIH
+- Weight loss - a major long-term treatment for IIH

-- Direct CSF pressure reduction — GLP-1 receptors on the choroid plexus (where CSF is made) reduce fluid secretion independent of weight loss
+- Possible CSF pressure effects - GLP-1 receptors on the choroid plexus (where CSF is made) may reduce fluid secretion independent of weight loss

 GLP-1 medications are not yet standard of care for IIH, and more research is needed.
 For a detailed review of the evidence, see our guide on GLP-1 medications and eye health.